JesseEmond/blitz-2025-registration/README.md

 But this is not ideal either, because the threats are probably not actively searching for our possible moves in the future like a game of chess, they likely have some set logic that we don't quite know about.
 So this will make a very pessimistic bot that thinks that threats will always get them soon, and be surprised when they don't really.
 Sometimes our bot will run into threats, even, because it assumes that regardless of what actions it takes, the threats will catch it in the next couple turns, so what does it matter if it's on turn 1 instead of 5? (some of this is because our heuristic should reward surviving longer, but still).

-It's as if it thinks it's getting chased by this creature:
+It's as if our bot thinks it's getting chased by this ungodly creature:
 ![generated image of a mutant animal that has antlers, body, and ears of a deer, the face of an owl, the tail of a goldfish, and the fin of a shark](readme_media/merged_animal.png)
 _All fear the Goldeerowl._